 The Compensation Committee relies on various sources of information to establish and maintain the Company's compensation programs and also relies on the experience and knowledge it has gained over the years from the administration of the Company's compensation programs.
 The Committee also considers information and recommendations provided to it by management, including benchmarking data that management has obtained from third parties.
 No executive officer participates in the Committee's deliberations over any component of his or her own compensation.
 The Compensation Committee has evaluated the base salary, annual bonus plan and long-term incentive compensation for various members of senior management of the Company, including the NEOs.
 In particular, the Compensation Committee has compared Allscripts' compensation programs for our Chief Executive Officer ("CEO"), Chief Financial Officer ("CFO"), President and Chief Operating Officer ("COO") against those offered by a group of companies that include other healthcare software companies and general software companies in our peer group.
 The Compensation Committee has used the information to assist it in evaluating the levels and competitiveness of the Company's compensation structure and meeting the Committee's stated compensation objectives.
-The Compensation Committee companies:
+The Compensation Committee companed the compensation levels of the CEO, CFO, President and COO with a peer group consisting of the following companies: